-- As a bolus - Over the course of 1 to 2 hours. - Otherwise over 3-6 hours - Even if appropriately matched, reactions can occur, ALWAYS CROSSMATCH! - Warm WB before giving (Max 37 C) - Max 6 hours at room temperature; after discard the unit - Always use a filter - Perform a PCV check before, right after and 24h after a WB transfusion. - The PCV peaks at 24 hours post-transfusion because of the volume contraction that follows transfusion expansion - The preferred site for transfusion is intravenous - Alternate sites for very young or compromised animals are intraperitoneal and intramedullary (trochanteric fossa of the femur is location of choice).
+- Whole Blood should not be used unless: - Donor and recipient are of the same blood type - The recipient is blood typed and known to be DEA 1 positive - The donor has been blood typed and is known to be DEA 1 negative. - STILL CROSSMATCH even if the above criteria are met! - Warm WB before giving (Max 37°C) - Max 6 hours at room temperature; after discard the unit - Perform a PCV check before, right after and 24h after a WB transfusion. - The PCV peaks at 24 hours post-transfusion because of the volume contraction that follows transfusion expansion - The preferred site for transfusion is intravenous - Alternate sites for very young or compromised animals are intraperitoneal and intramedullary (trochanteric fossa of the femur is location of choice).